-Work to begin on new children's play area in CatterallPublished Tuesday, 14 February 2017
+Work begins on new children's play area in CatterallPublished Tuesday, 14 February 2017

-Work on the long awaited new toddler and young children’s play area on Catterall playing field will begin at the end of February.
+Work on the long awaited new toddler and young children’s play area on Catterall playing field begins at the end of February.

 Wyre Council, which owns the existing play area, will remove it in week beginning 20 February and Ulverston based firm Playdale will begin installation of the new, extended play area the following week on behalf of Catterall Parish Council.

 The work, which is the first phase in an ambitious development plan for parish council owned Catterall playing field, will be funded by a grant of £30,000 from the Lancashire Environmental Fund together with money secured by Wyre Council from developers as an alternative to public open space provision at the nearby Gryersdale estate and a small amount from the parish council.

 Councillor Jan Finch, who is leading the project for the parish council, said: “We are delighted that, at long last, we can get on with the work which will provide a much better play experience for toddlers and young children in the village”.